 The physical and digital aspects of access as pioneered by u-Pustaka.

-Since u-Pustaka is an ubiquitous virtual library, fast, efficient and reliable service delivery for the public is of paramount importance.
-The portal is made up of four major components, namely inter-lending services, web publishing, content management and collaboration.
+Since u-Pustaka is a ubiquitous virtual library, fast, efficient and reliable service delivery for the public is of paramount importance.
+The portal is made up of four major components: inter-lending services, web publishing, content management and collaboration.
 A lot of thought went into designing the system so as to encourage the public to borrow and return books from any of the eight member libraries easily and at their convenience.
 Members have the choice of having books delivered right to their doorsteps, returning books at the nearest participating library, and engaging in online learning and knowledge sharing anytime as transactions are carried out 24/7 via the portal.